launchdarkly/api-client-python/docs/SegmentsApi.md

 Get expiring user targets for segment

-Get a list of a segment's user targets that are scheduled for removal
+Get a list of a segment's user targets that are scheduled for removal.

 ### Example